This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Winter events provide warm family time to combat the cold .

-• Winter solstice : The shortest day of the year, on which it is customary to eat pumpkin and take a yuzu bath.
+• Winter Solstice : The shortest day of the year, on which it is customary to eat pumpkin and take a yuzu bath.

-• December/New Year 's Eve: To conclude the year, people ring the bells to welcome in the new year.
+• December/New Year 's Eve: To conclude the year, people ring the bells to welcome the new year.

 • Jinjitsu Festival : Eating rice porridge with seven herbs on January 7th to pray for good health